Table of Contents

 Materials Required to Clean a Microwave Oven

 To keep your microwave clean, you only need a few simple materials.
 These items will make the job easy and quick.
-Wondering how do you clean a microwave oven?
-Here’s what you will need:
+Wondering how to clean a microwave oven?
+Here’s what you will need for deep cleaning the microwave:

 - White vinegar